Free worldwide shipping over $75

 That's why the first question before washing is never "how dirty is it?" but "what is it made of?"
 A blend follows its most delicate fiber, so a wool-acrylic mix gets treated like wool to be safe.
 When you don't know, test on your gauge swatch first, since a ruined swatch is a lesson and a ruined sweater is a heartbreak.

 The good news is that most modern yarns are more forgiving than they used to be.
-Every Estako line is OEKO-TEX® Standard 100 certified, tested for skin safety, and each product page lists its exact care so you're never guessing.
+Every Estako knitting and crochet yarn is OEKO-TEX® Standard 100 certified, tested for skin safety, and each product page lists its exact care so you're never guessing.
 Still, the fiber rules below are what keep a handmade piece looking new for years.

 How do you read the care symbols on a yarn label?